muhammetikbalsahan/muhammetikbalsahan.github.io/README.md

 # Muhammet Ikbal ŞAHAN
 ![this is a pic](/profile_pic.jpg)

-I am a doctor in Psychology (PhD) and currently holding a postdoctoral researcher position in Cognitive Neuroscience at the department of Experimental Psychology, Ghent University fuŚded by the Flemish Research Council (FWO).
+I am a doctor in Psychology (PhD) and currently holding a postdoctoral researcher position in Cognitive Neuroscience at the department of Experimental Psychology, Ghent University funded by the Flemish Research Council (FWO).

 ## Research Interest
 Working memory (WM) and attention are two major conceptual pillars of human cognition, and how they relate to each other is a topic of intense interest at cognitive, neural, and theoretical levels of investigation.
 My research interests are in the mechanisms underlying **perceptual processing** and **working memory storage** of visual, spatial, and verbal information at the **behavioral**, **computational**, and **neural levels**.
 Moreover, I am interested in how abstract semantic knowledge and temporal information are processed and stored in working memory.
 I investigate these topics using **behavioral paradigms**, **eye-tracking**, and **fMRI**.